 We tried some of the 'apps', but they were no more impressive.
 Choose the YouTube app, for instance, and surprisingly, its default example pointed at a video from the (much better) website builder, Moonfruit.
 Was the Webeden developer trying to tell us something?

 Most, if not all other website builders allow you to copy and paste a YouTube video’s URL.
 Not so with Wededen: you need to input only the video’s ID (the series of letters and numbers after “https://www.youtube.com/watch?v=”, which is far from user friendly.

 And it gets worse: the video object didn't update within the editor to show the video thumbnail.
 It was visible when we previewed the site, but it would be helpful if the editor showed you how each page is going to look.
 By default, the video’s area is square and doesn’t resize itself depending on the video’s aspect ratio - you have to do this manually, but we’re left wondering: who watches square videos?

 Webeden fared a little better in media management terms, with a My Files area where you can upload images you need frequently.
 These can then be added directly to other pages or sites, without the hassle of uploading them again.
 It's a welcome plus for the service, although not nearly enough to make up for Webeden's other failings.

-It's a similar story elsewhere.
 The blog has the bare minimum of features, but there might be enough to get by.
 You can schedule posts, add tags, or set up a custom comments section with email alerts and optional comment modifications.